 Among the yearly feasts commanded by God to the Jewish nation, the Passover was the most important.
 This feast was a time of remembering the freeing of the Jews from their slavery in Egypt, brought about by a terrible plague sent from God on the Egyptians.
-Following nine other plagues God sent his death angel to kill all the firstborn of the Egyptians.
+Following nine other plagues, God killed all the firstborn of the Egyptians.
 The firstborn of the Jews (Israelites) were saved because Moses (through God) instructed them to kill a lamb for the Passover and sprinkle its blood on the doorposts of their houses.
 Then death "passed over" the houses that had the blood (Exodus 12).
 To keep this miraculous and historical event always in their memories, the Jews were commanded by God to celebrate the Passover every year.

 The Passover celebration that Jesus kept with His disciples is referred to as the Last Supper.
+Unleavened bread and wine are traditional parts of the Passover meal.
+Specifically, there are four cups of wine.
+Jesus instituted communion at the third cup.
 The apostle Paul describes it like this: "the Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, 'This is my body which is for you.
 Do this in remembrance of me.'
 In the same way also he took the cup, after supper, saying, 'This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me.'
 For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes" (1 Corinthians 11:23-26).
-All four Gospel writers also give us the details of this all-important event (Matthew 26:26-30; Mark 14:17-25; Luke 22:7-22; John 13:21-30).
-After they had finished eating, Jesus and His disciples sang a hymn and made their way to the Garden of Gethsemane, where His disloyal disciple Judas was waiting to betray Him into the hands of His enemies (Matthew 26:30).
+All four Gospel writers also give us the details of this important event (Matthew 26:26-30; Mark 14:17-25; Luke 22:7-22; John 13:21-30).
+After they had finished eating, Jesus and His disciples sang a hymn and made their way to the garden of Gethsemane, where His disloyal disciple Judas was waiting to betray Him into the hands of His enemies (Matthew 26:30).
 On the following day Jesus underwent trials and suffering, after which He was crucified.

 Paul also reminds us that there is a time limit on this ceremony.
 He says, ". . . you proclaim the Lord's death until he comes" (1 Corinthians 11:26).
-From that first Lord's Supper in the upper room until He returns to earth, we are to repeatedly memorialize His death by means of the humble symbols of bread and wine, rather than by stately memorials of marble or gold.
+From that first Lord's Supper in the upper room until He returns to earth, we are to repeatedly memorialize His death by means of the humble symbols of bread and wine.

 What is the biblical frequency of Communion?